aimat-lab/ML4pXRDs/README.md

 script file, the file `simulation_worker.py`, and `simulation_smeared.py`.

 - TODO: submit_icsd_simulation_slurm.slr
+- TODO: Change in the submit script how the conda env is loaded!
+- Write here that this needs to be changed, first (in the script file)

 To generate a new dataset with prototype-based split, you first have to change `path_to_icsd_directory_cluster` or `path_to_icsd_directory_local` (depends on